Covid-19: Funding Opportunities

 The Stop Loan Sharks Community Fund is open again for bids from charities, voluntary organisations and community groups involved in activities that have a positive impact on their communities.
 The Fund is made up of money seized from convicted loan sharks, which is made available to groups through a bidding process and grants are awarded to successful applicants.

+The Edward Gostling Foundation (formerly the ACT Foundation) provides grants to UK registered charities with the aim of enhancing the quality of life for people in need, specifically the mentally and physically disabled or those with long-term illness.
 Grants are available to support people of all ages living on low incomes who have a physical and /or mental disability or long-term illness.

-Two funding streams are now available:
+Two funding streams are available:

-- Fast Track Grantsof less than £5,000 available to charities with an annual income of less than £3million.
+- Fast Track Grantsof less than £5,000 available to charities with an annual income of less than £3 million.

-- Capital Grantsof more than £5,000 available to charities with an annual income of less than £5million.
+- Capital Grantsof more than £5,000 available to charities with an annual income of less than £5 million.